Home

 Middle Ocoee River Whitewater Rafting & Kayak Guide

-This Middle Ocoee River whitewater guidebook was originally envisioned as a study aide for aspiring Ocoee River raft guides.
-It has since become popular with private boaters and even potential rafting guests.
-Many raft guide trainees struggle learning the names of rapids as well as lines for clean check out run.
-As such this guidebook is designed to teach the names and routes or lines as they are encountered with visual cues in videos.
 Many first year guides also struggle to learn how to read water during their first season.
-The accompanying videos in the guide attempt to remove some of the mysteries of reading water both with commentary and demonstration of clean lines.
+The accompanying videos in this guide are intended to help remove some of the mysteries of reading water both with commentary and demonstration of clean lines.
 The Middle Ocoee River is often rather shallow with both complex and technical routes required to make a clean run.
 Many experienced western guides also experience a steep learn curve dealing with the level of technical maneuvering required.
 Study 101 - Middle Ocoee Rapids and Routes as it covers all of the rapids on the Middle Ocoee River Section.

 Upper Ocoee River Whitewater Rafting Guide